 When you need someone to fix, fit or service your gas boiler (or other gas appliances), they’ll need to be Gas Safe registered – it’s the law.

-Being on the Gas Safe Register proves that the engineer has passed an industry recognised accredited gas qualification and has a licence to work on gas in the UK, Isle of Man and Guernsey.
+Being on the Gas Safe Register proves that the engineer has passed an industry recognised accredited gas qualification and has a licence to work on gas in the UK, Isle of Man, Guernsey and Jersey.

 If an engineer is carrying out gas work without being Gas Safe registered, they are working illegally and could put you at risk of gas leaks, fires, explosions and carbon monoxide poisoning.

 Boiler engineers near you - what you need to know

 Whether you’re experiencing heating problems, need to have a brand-new boiler fitted, or are due your annual boiler gas safety check, a Gas Safe registered engineer will be able to help you with a range of things.
 These include: